Hélder Costa: Angola

 On 16 March 2021, Costa was called up to the Angola squad for matches in 2021 Africa Cup of Nations qualification against the Gambia and Gabon.
 He was eligible as he had only played a friendly for Portugal.
 He made his debut in a 2022 FIFA World Cup qualifier at home to Egypt on 12 November that year, scoring the opening goal of a 2–2 home draw.
 By doing so, he became the third footballer in history (behind Alfredo Di Stéfano and José Altafini) to score a goal on his debut for two different nations.

 Style of play

-Costa can play as a winger on either side of the pitch.
-He can also play as a forward.
-He is known for his skill, pace, trickery and creativity.
+Costa has been deployed predominantly as a winger on either side of the pitch.
+A versatile player, he can also play as a forward, or even as an attacking midfielder.
+He usually utilizes his speed and technical ability for getting past opponents in one-on-one situations.
+He is also known for his skill, pace, trickery, flair, and creativity.